-Tech theme 2: Changing organizations
+Theme 2: Changing organisations

-Innovation drives the modern organization.
+Innovation drives the modern organisation.
 We are entering a new industrial revolution and automation is starting to take over cognitive tasks as well.
 Therefore, much like in the first industrial revolution, the role of humans is again being rapidly redefined.
-Furthermore, as organizations become more digital, they face a growing imperative to redesign themselves to move faster, adapt more quickly, facilitate rapid learning, and embrace the dynamic career demands of their people.
-The 'Changing organizations' theme teaches students how organizations (both private and public) can use innovative technologies to interact and connect with their (1) internal and (2) external environments.
-Regarding the first, our interest goes towards how innovations can change organizations from within (e.g., social robots as colleagues, new ways of working).
+Furthermore, as organisations become more digital, they face a growing imperative to redesign themselves to move faster, adapt more quickly, facilitate rapid learning, and embrace the dynamic career demands of their people.
+The 'Changing organisations' theme teaches students how organisations (both private and public) can use innovative technologies to interact and connect with their (1) internal and (2) external environments.
+Regarding the first, our interest goes towards how innovations can change organisations from within (e.g., social robots as colleagues, new ways of working).
 Regarding the latter, communication towards and between relevant stakeholders is of our interest.
-This includes how new media technologies can be used to communicate with key audiences (for example during crisis situations) as well as how media technologies play a role in shaping an organization's image in the public's eye.
-In all these processes, communication professionals and strategic communication are essential as both can facilitate an increase in 'the potential for change' in complex dynamical settings.
-The Changing organizations theme tackles practices and questions in two modules, one in the first year and one in the second year:
+This includes how new media technologies can be used to communicate with key audiences (for example during crisis situations) as well as how media technologies play a role in shaping an organisation's image in the public's eve.
+In all these processes. communication professionals and strategic communication are essential as both can facilitate an increase in 'the potential for change' in complex dynamical settings.
+The Changing organisations theme tackles practices and questions in two modules, one in the first year and one in the second year:

-MODULE 3 The innovation journey Technological innovations are developed faster than ever, but they are often met with resistance and doubts regarding their effectiveness and societal relevance.
+MODULE 3 The innovation journey

+Technological innovations are developed faster than ever, but they are often met with resistance and doubts regarding their effectiveness and societal relevance.
 This is especially because innovators do not take into account the many possible forces that influence the success of their innovation.
 In this module, students learn about the success and failures of the development and implementation of innovations focusing on the role of stakeholder-, reputation-, and crisis communication.

-MODULE 6 Lead the change This module addresses the question of how communication processes can be optimized in organizations and what the organization of the future may look like.
-In this module, students get acquainted with the influences of technological changes on organizations.
-They learn a variety of perspectives and processes regarding organizational communication, as these continue to develop and evolve.
+MODULE 6 Lead the change question of how communication processes can be optimized in organisations and what the organisation of the future may look like.
+In this module, students get acquainted with the influences of technological changes on organisations.
+They learn a variety of perspectives and processes regarding organisational communication, as these continue to develop and evolve.
 Furthermore, students offer managers advice on such topics, based on both literature and empirical qualitative data.

-Tech theme 3: Persuasive tech
+Theme 3: Persuasive tech